 What do we do with these obsolete protocols?
 We can eliminate them from modern IP networks to reduce storage, compute, complexity, and operating costs.
 We call such IP networks “lean” and it allows operators to move away from traditional box-centric IP network designs running ever larger and more complex monolithic software stacks, as many traditional IP vendors have and continue to implement today.

 Operators are asking for something different.
-They are asking for Adaptive IPTM, a simpler way to deliver IP.
+They are asking for Adaptive IPTM, a leaner and simpler way to deliver IP-based network connectivity.